TexasLAN/documents/code_of_conduct.md

 **Section 3.** Investigations

 - The VP of Standards has the sole discretion to initiate a formal or informal investigation to determine if the charges have merit and/or if they can be disposed of administratively by mutual consent of the parties involved.
-- Where a formal investigation is initiated, the Standards Board and VP of Standards should assemble a fact-finding team that will conduct an investigation of the allegations.
-The fact-finding team should be formed as soon as practicable and should take whatever steps it deems appropriate to investigate the allegations.
+- Where a formal investigation is initiated, the Standards Board and VP of Standards shall assemble a fact-finding team that will conduct an investigation of the allegations.
+The fact-finding team shall be formed as soon as practicable and shall take whatever steps it deems appropriate to investigate the allegations.
-- Each fact-finding team appointed by the Standards Board and VP of Standards should include, where possible, a member of the Standards Board and whatever other Members are deemed appropriate.
+- Each fact-finding team appointed by the Standards Board and VP of Standards shall include, where possible, a member of the Standards Board and whatever other Members are deemed appropriate.
 - Any member of the Standards Board or VP of Standards who participates in the fact-finding team shall refrain from interactions with the accused and complainant parties outside of official Standards procedures for the duration of the investigation and, if deemed necessary, subsequent hearing in order to preserve impartiality.
 - The fact-finding team may utilize whatever reasonable investigative methods are at their disposal to investigate whether an offense has been committed.
 These methods include, but are not limited to:
   - In-person or telephone interviews of witnesses or the accused